algorithmica-org/algorithmica/content/english/hpc/number-theory/euclid-extended.md

 }
 ```

-134.33

-250 (there is probably a worse input if we change modulo or aternate between inputs to make )

-Another application is the exact division modulo $2^k$.
+Note that, unlike binary exponentiation, the running time depends on the value of $a$.
+For example, for this particular value of $m$ ($10^9 + 7$), the worst input happens to be 564400443, on which the algorithm performs 37 iterations and taking 250ns.

 **Exercise**.
-Try to adapt the technique for binary GCD.
+Try to adapt the same technique for binary GCD (it won't give performance speedup though unless you are better than me at optimization).